percona/pxb-docs/docs/xtrabackup-option-reference.md

 ### --compress-zstd-level(=#)

-This option is [tech preview](glossary.md#tech-preview) quality.
-Before using `--compress-zstd-level(=#)` in production, we recommend that you test restoring production from physical backups in your environment, and also use the alternative backup method for redundancy.

 This option specifies `ZSTD` compression level.
 The default value is 1.
 Allowed range of values is from 1 to 19.
-The option has been implemented in Percona XtraBackup 8.0.30-22.
+The option was implemented in Percona XtraBackup 8.0.30-22.

 ### --copy-back()
 Copy all the files in a previously made backup from the backup directory to